 - Up Next suggestions

-Tracking this YouTube KPI helps you understand what content or titles generate more exposure for your channel.
+Tracking this YouTube KPI helps your agency understand what content or titles generate more exposure for a client’s channel.

 7. KPIs to Measure and Track YouTube Growth: Subscriber Gain and Loss